 Benthos.
 Not applicable for most CFs.
 Significant concern for areas along the kelp forest habitats.

 Coastal features.
 Source of significant concern for most CFs.
-Notable concern for estuaries: infrastructure and its construction can be built only at a limited scale and under robust environmental monitoring.
+Notable concern for estuaries were infrastructure and its construction can be built only at a limited scale and under robust environmental monitoring.

 Assumptions:

-We counted the coastal zone as a zone between 60 km (2 planning units) inshore and 45 (1.5 planning units) offshore.
+We counted the coastal zone as the area between 60 km (2 planning units) inshore and 45 km (1.5 planning units) offshore.
 We assumed it is located between 50 m altitude and 500 m depth and that its location is not restricted by ice cover presence.

 Data sources: